Sunjy0827/Columbia_Engineering_Data_Analytics_Project_4/README.md

 </p>

 <p>
 In printing out the tree, we noticed the term, 'gini index' in each node.
-Upon some research online, we clarified that gini index was a quantity between 0 and 1 that measured the degree of training observations in a tree node in falling into 1 class.
+Upon some research online, we clarified that gini index was a quantity between 0 and 1 that measured the degree of training observations in a tree node falling into 1 class, signifying the effectiveness of the split that resulted in that particular node in grouping the data.
 A gini index closer to 1 means a larger amount of training observations not belonging to the same class.
 A gini index closer to 0 means a larger amount of training observations belonging to the same class.
-In other words, the gini index of a node measures how effective the split was that resulted in that particular node.

 </p>